Grace Poe

 Mary Grace Natividad Sonora Poe-Llamanzares (born September 3, 1968) is a Filipino politician who served as a senator of the Philippines from 2013 to 2025.
-An independent, she previously served as the chairperson of the Movie and Television Review and Classification Board (MTRCB) from 2010 to 2012.
-She was a candidate in the 2016 Philippine presidential election, having ran as the standard-bearer of the Partido Galing at Puso (PGP).
+An independent, she previously served as chairperson of the Movie and Television Review and Classification Board (MTRCB) from 2010 to 2012.
+During her time in the Senate, she chaired several committees, including the Committees on Public Services, Economic Affairs, Public Information and Mass Media, and Public Order and Dangerous Drugs.
+She promoted legislation on education, child welfare, consumer protection, transportation, public services, and freedom of information, and advocated greater transparency and accountability in government.

-The adoptive daughter of actors Fernando Poe Jr. and Susan Roces, she studied at the University of the Philippines Manila before moving to Boston College in the United States, where she finished a degree in political science.
-Having stayed in the United States for her adult life, she returned to the Philippines in 2004 to help her father campaign in his bid for the Philippine presidency.
-After he died later that year, Poe remained in the Philippines began pursuing her father's rights over the results of the election and campaigned against alleged electoral fraud.
+The adoptive daughter of actors Fernando Poe Jr. and Susan Roces, Poe studied at the University of the Philippines Manila before earning a degree in political science from Boston College in the United States.
+She returned to the Philippines in 2004 to assist her father's presidential campaign and remained in the country following his death, campaigning against alleged electoral fraud and later entering public service.

-Poe ran for a seat in the Philippine Senate during the election in 2013 as an independent affiliated with the Team PNoy coalition of Benigno Aquino III.
-She ended up winning more votes than other candidates and over 20 million votes, ahead of Loren Legarda, who previously topped two elections.
-She was a candidate for the 2016 presidential election.
-Despite numerous attempts to have her disqualified based on questions regarding her citizenship, the Supreme Court of the Philippines deemed her a natural-born Filipino citizen and she was qualified to become president based on her 10-year residency.
-Poe placed third in the presidential race count.
-In May 2019, Poe was reelected as senator, with over 22 million votes.
+Poe was elected to the Senate in the 2013 Philippine Senate election as an independent affiliated with the Team PNoy coalition, receiving the highest number of votes among all candidates.
+She was the standard bearer of the Partido Galing at Puso in the 2016 Philippine presidential election.
+After the Supreme Court of the Philippines ruled that she was a natural born Filipino citizen and met the constitutional residency requirement, her candidacy was upheld and she placed third in the election.
+She was reelected to the Senate in the 2019 Philippine Senate election, again finishing among the top vote getters.